amendezcabrera/docker-graphql-express/README.md

 ``docker-compose up --build``

-* Open the `http://localhost:4000` URL in your preferred browser and type:
+* When finished open the `http://localhost:4000/graphql` URL in your preferred browser and type:

 ```json
 {